elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-is-the-pathophysiology-behind-abnormal-lymphocyte-growth-in-lymphoma.md

 url: /learn/health-studies/questions/what-is-the-pathophysiology-behind-abnormal-lymphocyte-growth-in-lymphoma
 score: -1.0
 related_article1:
-    id: 166298
+    id: 166289
     title: >-
-        What are the symptoms of bone marrow overcrowding in leukemia?
+        What are the key changes in the bone marrow associated with leukemia pathophysiology?
-    subject: Health Studies
+    subject: Medicine
-    url: /learn/health-studies/questions/what-are-the-symptoms-of-bone-marrow-overcrowding-in-leukemia
+    url: /learn/medicine/questions/what-are-the-key-changes-in-the-bone-marrow-associated-with-leukemia-pathophysiology
 related_article2:
-    id: 166315
+    id: 166305
     title: >-
-        What are the causes and symptoms of leukopenia and neutropenia?
+        How does non-Hodgkin's lymphoma differ from Hodgkin's lymphoma?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-causes-and-symptoms-of-leukopenia-and-neutropenia
+    url: /learn/health-studies/questions/how-does-nonhodgkins-lymphoma-differ-from-hodgkins-lymphoma
 related_article3:
-    id: 166294
+    id: 166291
     title: >-
-        How do imaging studies contribute to the diagnosis of leukemia?
+        What are the main types of leukemia and their distinguishing features?
-    subject: Health Studies
+    subject: Medicine
-    url: /learn/health-studies/questions/how-do-imaging-studies-contribute-to-the-diagnosis-of-leukemia
+    url: /learn/medicine/questions/what-are-the-main-types-of-leukemia-and-their-distinguishing-features
 related_article4:
-    id: 166318
+    id: 166302
     title: >-
-        What is the significance of the Philadelphia chromosome in leukemia?
+        How does the consolidation phase differ from the induction phase in leukemia treatment?
-    subject: Health Studies
+    subject: Medicine
-    url: /learn/health-studies/questions/what-is-the-significance-of-the-philadelphia-chromosome-in-leukemia
+    url: /learn/medicine/questions/how-does-the-consolidation-phase-differ-from-the-induction-phase-in-leukemia-treatment
 related_article5:
-    id: 166303
+    id: 166314
     title: >-
-        What is the purpose of the maintenance phase in leukemia treatment?
+        How is anemia diagnosed and treated?
-    subject: Health Studies
+    subject: Medicine
-    url: /learn/health-studies/questions/what-is-the-purpose-of-the-maintenance-phase-in-leukemia-treatment
+    url: /learn/medicine/questions/how-is-anemia-diagnosed-and-treated
 ---

 &nbsp;